Answeroid/similar-docs-test-task/README.md

 ## TODO
 - delete all punctuation marks inside of the docs before comparing them (DONE)
 - compared docs moved to lowercase before comparing them (DONE)
+- add exception handling if file/folder not found
 - loop to compare all docs but not hardcoded 2 docs as it done now
 - an ability compare 2 docs using simplest search to have number of 1st doc word occurrences in 2nd doc